netop-team/TeleQnA/README.md

 ## Experiments Code

 The provided code allows to evaluate the performance of OpenAI's models (e.g., GPT-3.5).
-To do so, follow the below steps
+To do so, follow the below steps:

 - Clone the repository
 - Install the required dependencies using the following command: